-In the leading order of the slow roll approximation $\epsilon_B\ll 1$, we can see the quadratic action is the same as that of the single-field inflation.
+We can see the quadratic action is the same as that of the single-field inflation (see Appendix \ref{2action_sl}).
 That is, for the two-form gauge fields, the power spectrum of tensor perturbations is not modified.
 This is because there is no source of gravitational waves from two-form fields.